h2oai/datatable/docs/install.rst

 - If you get the error ``ImportError: This package should not be accessible on Python 3``, then you may have a ``PYTHONPATH`` environment variable that causes conflicts.
 See `this SO question <https://stackoverflow.com/questions/42214414/this-package-should-not-be-accessible-on-python-3-when-running-python3>`__ for details.

-- If you are seeing an error ``'Python.h' file not found``, then it means you have an incomplete version of Python installed.
+- If you see an error ``'Python.h' file not found``, then it means you have an incomplete version of Python installed.
 This is known to sometimes happen on Ubuntu systems.
 The solution is to run ``apt-get install python-dev`` or ``apt-get install python3.6-dev``.

 - On OS X, if you are getting an error ``fatal error: 'sys/mman.h' file not found``, this can be fixed by installing the Xcode Command Line Tools: